Greece plays down "degrading" budget inspections

-In a sign of the mistrust between Athens and foreign lenders after years of Greek backsliding on promises, euro zone finance ministers demanded an "enhanced and permanent presence" of EU inspectors to ensure it sticks to punishing terms of a 130 billion euro (108.7 billion pound) rescue package to avert bankruptcy.
+In a sign of the mistrust between Athens and foreign lenders after years of Greek backsliding on promises, euro zone finance ministers demanded an "enhanced and permanent presence" of EU inspectors to ensure it sticks to punishing terms of a 130 billion euro ($172 billion) rescue package to avert bankruptcy.

 The idea of foreign inspectors - dubbed "commandos" in the Greek media - based in Athens and rifling through the country's accounts has angered ordinary Greeks, whose sense of national pride has already been battered by the threat of bankruptcy.